Introduction

 -

-Academic difficulties (reading, writing, math delays)
+Academic difficulties (reading, writing, maths delays)

 -

-Behavioral concerns (aggression, defiance, or detachment)
+Behavioural concerns (aggression, defiance, or detachment)

 -